Chicken Soup

 4. Add fresh vegetables: Dice the remaining carrots and celery.
 Return the broth to the pot, add the vegetables, and simmer for 10-12 minutes, until just tender.

-5. Finish with noodles: Add the noodles and cook until tender.
-Stir in shredded chicken, parsley or dill, and lemon juice if using.
+5. Finish the Soup: Stir in shredded chicken, parsley or dill, and lemon juice if using.
 Taste and adjust salt and pepper.

 Variations